Comps for Mathematics or Mathematics/Statistics Majors

 Evaluation: At the end of term one, to ensure adequate progress is being made by all, each student will complete a project evaluation including feedback on the work of all group members.
 At this point students not making adequate progress may be removed from a project and assigned, instead, a three-credit individual comps project.

-At the end of term two a pair of faculty members (including the advisor) will read the paper and conduct an individual interview of each comps student.
-They will present a recommendation of pass, fail, or distinction to the department.
+At the end of the second term, your advisor may elect to conduct individual interviews to assess each comps student.
+The faculty advisor (and possibly other faculty) will determine a grade of pass or fail, and will make a recommendation on distinction to the department.
 (Note: Grades, including distinction, are assigned to each student, not each project.)

-Junior and senior math-majors earn one talk-credit for attendance at an hour-long group comps project presentation.
+Junior and senior math and math/stats majors earn one talk-credit for attendance at an hour-long group comps project presentation.

 This comps experience is designed for students who prefer an individual library research project to a group project of faculty-supervised research.
-It is intended to be an exercise in independent learning of mathematics.
+It is intended to be an exercise in independent learning of mathematics or statistics.
 It is available in both a three-credit and a six-credit version.
-Students choosing this option will specify the area of mathematics in which they wish to work.
+Students choosing this option will specify the area of mathematics or statistics in which they wish to work.
 Faculty will provide the student with a packet of reading material to be mastered.
 That packet may contain, for example, a book chapter or one or more articles from The American Mathematical Monthly or The American Statistician.

 Six credits: Students will give a thirty-minute public lecture and write an expository paper (typically fifteen to twenty pages long) on the content of his or her packet.
 A committee of two or three faculty members will conduct an oral examination of the student after the public lecture to assess the depth of understanding.
 The material to be mastered should be expected to be deeper and more extensive than that in the three-credit version.
 Students should be prepared to do background reading to obtain complete understanding of the assigned material.
-The student will recruit two other volunteer math majors to observe and critique a practice lecture in advance of the public lecture.
+The student will recruit two other volunteer math or math/stats majors to observe and critique a practice lecture in advance of the public lecture.
 The work of mastering the material, preparing the talk and writing the paper will be divided over two consecutive terms with three credits earned in each term.
-Distinction may be earned in six-credit individual comps for work exhibiting exceptional levels of creativity, synthesis, and/or depth of understanding.
+An individual may be awarded distinction in comps for work exhibiting outstanding initiative and effort, resulting in an exceptional level of some or all of the following: depth of understanding, creativity, synthesis, and effective communication.

 Three credits: Students who elect this version will give a thirty-minute public lecture on the content of the packet.
 (Students should be prepared to do background reading to obtain complete understanding of the assigned material.)
 The student must recruit at least two other math majors to observe and critique a practice talk in advance of the public lecture.
 After the public lecture, a group of two or three faculty members will conduct a private oral examination to verify the depth of the student’s mastery of the material.
 The work for the three-credit comps experience will be confined to one term and is not eligible for distinction.